department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 - [What if I have a disability or chronic (long-term) health condition, but I want to stay in my home?](#health-assisted-disability)
 - [What if I’m homebound or live far away from VA?](#health-assisted-remote)
 - [What if I have a family caregiver, but they need support to help care for me at home?](#health-assisted-caregiver)
+- [Does VA provide specialized geriatric (elder) care for seniors with multiple physical and mental health needs?] (#health-geriatric-care)
 <br>

 <span id="health-assisted-options">